ciblekrangers/phpApi/readme.md

    git clone https://github.com/ciblekrangers/phpApi.git
 ```

-2. Start xampp you have
+2. run the xampp that you have